 it with a treaty.
 Ebay collects the sellers' fees, we don't

 collect the postage.

 international boxes take up to 20 lbs, cost a fortune, and require the

 #2976 Customs Form.
 Sketched in Priority section below.

-Class Mail International PACKAGES - 4 lbs max - most but not all destinations increased in 2019
+Class Mail Int'l PACKAGES - 4 lbs max - most but not all destinations increased in 2019

 Flat rate Priority Int'l is